 Player selection criteria

 Throughout the school year, our excellence students have the opportunity to play against other schools, in a variety of competitions.
-These include, Bill Turner Cup and Trophy (under 15 boys /girls), Independent Schools Football Cup (under 19 boys/girls), Brisbane Metropolitan Schools Football Championships (all ages), North Brisbane Schools Futsal Championships (all ages), Queensland Schools Futsal Cup (under 14 and under 16 boys/girls).
+These include, Bill Turner Cup and Trophy (U15 boys /girls), Brisbane Metropolitan Schools Football Championships (all ages), North Brisbane Schools Futsal Championships (all ages), Queensland Schools Futsal Cup (U14 and U16, Open boys/girls), Football Qld Schools Futsal Cup (U13, U15, Open boys/girls), Schools Premier League (all ages).

 Student selection into school competitive teams, in both futsal and football, is based on the following set of criteria: